- Search The Registry

 - About Us

 - Creating Support

 - My Account

-Born Eva Alberta Jessye in Coffeyville, Kansas near Oklahoma, her father supported the family as a chicken picker.
-She was an avid reader who sang as a child, writing her first poem at the age of seven; winning a poetry contest at thirteen.
-Jessye studied choral music and music theory at the now defunct Western University in Quindaro, Kansas, graduating in 1914.
+Born Eva Alberta Jessye in Coffeyville, Kansas, near Oklahoma, her father supported the family as a chicken picker.
+She was an avid reader who sang as a child, writing her first poem at seven; winning a poetry contest at thirteen.
+Jessye studied choral music and music theory at Western University in Quindaro, Kansas, graduating in 1914.

 She also received a degree from Langston University.
-She taught at an elementary school in Taft, Oklahoma and spent classroom time in Haskell and Muskogee as well.
+She taught at an elementary school in Taft, Oklahoma, and spent classroom time in Haskell and Muskogee as well.
 In 1926, Jessye moved to New York to pursue a career in music and theater, getting her first break at the Capitol Theater playing with Major Bowles.
-It was here that she met and became a protégé’ of Black Classic composer Will Marion Cook.
+Here that she met and became a protégé’ of Black Classic composer Will Marion Cook.

-During her lifetime she shared her wisdom and talents.
-Her resonant voice, twinkle in her eye, and alertness and depth of mind spoke of her greatness.
-Eva Jessye, who was one of the few musical phenomenons of the twentieth century died on February 21st 1992.
+During her lifetime, she shared her wisdom and talents.
+Her resonant voice, a twinkle in her eye, and alertness and depth of mind spoke of her greatness.
+Eva Jessye, one of the few musical phenomenons of the twentieth century, died on February 21st, 1992.

 Black Women in America An Historical Encyclopedia

 Volumes 1 and 2, edited by Darlene Clark Hine

 Copyright 1993, Carlson Publishing Inc., Brooklyn, New York